 After the chia pudding is ready and thick, pour it into a cup or bowl and top with fresh fruit or your favorite toppings!
 The consistency will look like this:

 Yes, you can use any plant-based milk for this chia recipe.
-Although canned coconut milk has more fat than almond milk or carton coconut milk and will make the pudding much thicker and creamier.
+Although canned coconut milk has more fat than almond milk or a carton coconut milk and will make the pudding much thicker and creamier.

 Here are a few favorite toppings to add: